pupil-labs/pupil-docs/developer-docs/windows.md

 - [pyndsi](https://github.com/pupil-labs/pyndsi/releases/latest)
 - [pyuvc](https://github.com/pupil-labs/pyuvc/releases/latest)

+`pyuvc` requires that you download Microsoft Visual C++ 2010 Redistributable from [microsoft](https://www.microsoft.com/en-us/download/details.aspx?id=14632).
+The `pthreadVC2` lib, which is used by libuvc, depends on `msvcr100.dll`.

 <aside class="notice">Note - if you're looking to build Pupil Labs Python libs from source, go <a href="#">here</a></aside>

 ### Ceres for Windows